 *If your emotion does not fit the facts or if acting on your emotion is not effective:

 You may be wondering what it is that you can do specifically to oppose or resist your deep inclination to run away whenever you’re fearful.
 Well, Linehan provides us with 7 more steps to accomplish just that.
-These additional 7 steps are as follows:
+These additional 7 dialectical behavior therapy steps are as follows:

-Using these steps will allow you to overcome your fear with a much better success rate than if you were to just go in on sheer determination alone.
+Using these dialectical behavior therapy steps will allow you to overcome your fear with a much better success rate than if you were to just go in on sheer determination alone.
 The only caveat with using opposite action is that it takes a lot of practice.
 You will need to practice using opposite action on many different occasions for you to truly become adept at it.
-The more you practice it, the more proficient you will become.
+The more you practice this dialectical behavior therapy skill, the more proficient you will become at it.

 It is also important to note that simply using opposite action is not enough as you also have to commit to behaving and thinking antithetically to your anxiety.
 You cannot do the opposite (such as facing your fears), while simultaneously repeating to yourself over and over again how afraid you are or that something catastrophic is going to happen to you now that you’re facing your fears.